tryfabric/notion-github-action/README.md

           notion-db: ${{ secrets.NOTION_DATABASE }}
 ```

-8. (Optional) If your Github repository has any preexisting issues that you would like to sync to your new Notion Database you can trigger a manual workflow.
-First you will need to [Create a Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and add it as a secret to your repository under the name `GITHUB_TOKEN`.
-Then follow [these intructions](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) to run the `Notion Job` workflow.
+9. (Optional) If your Github repository has any preexisting issues that you would like to sync to your new Notion Database you can trigger a manual workflow.
+Follow [these intructions](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) to run the `Notion Job` workflow.

 _Note: This workflow will only work on Notion Databases created from the templated linked above._